 This prosecco is a superior DOCG quality.
 It’s from the Valdobbiadene, a sub-region of the Veneto known for producing the best prosecco.
 The Val d’ Oca Rive di San Pietro di Barbozza Prosecco Brut has aromas of ripe pear, stone fruit, and white flowers.
 This is a delicate wine with small and persistent bubbles and a nice finish.

-We paired it with appetizers but this wine would also go well with a meal of fish, light chicken dishes, even pork, or more casual foods.
-It’s not uncommon in Italy for prosecco to be served with the main course.
+This prosecco pairs well with many different appetizers such as classic charcuterie.
+It would also go well with a meal of fish, light chicken dishes, pork, or more casual foods.
+In Italy Prosecco is often served with the main course.
 MSRP: $32

 Valdo Marca Oro Prosecco Brut DOC

 Valdo takes its name from the hills of the Valdobbiadene region.
 The family has been making wine in this region for over 100 years.
 The Marca Oro label is a relatively new one created for the US and North American markets.

 This brut Prosecco is low in sugar with flavors and aromas of lemon zest and green apples.
 The bubbles are fine and the wine is crisp and smooth.
 I hosted a Zoom Chat all about Prosecco and sponsored by Valdo.
 You can listen to it on Apple podcasts.

 Buy this on wine.com or at your local wine shop or many supermarkets.
 In the Dallas area you can find it at Spec’s and Whole Foods.

 Torresella Prosecco DOC is from the region of the same name near Venice.
 It is slightly sweet with aromas of green apple, candied lemon, and ripe fruit.
 It pairs well with Sunday brunch, or you could make a delicious mimosa with it.